ballerina-platform/module-ballerina-xmldata/ballerina/Package.md

 The `XmlData` library is one of the standard library packages of the <a target="_blank" href="https://ballerina.io/">Ballerina</a> language.

-This package provides functions to perform conversions between XML and JSON.
-It provides APIs to convert natural representations of data in XML into natural representations of data in JSON and vice-versa.
+This module provides functions to perform conversions between XML and JSON/Ballerina records.
+It provides APIs to get natural representations of data in XML from JSON and get JSON or Ballerina records data from natural representations of data in XML.

 ## Report Issues